-When $|n(b)|=2$, the requirement to use a two-qubit gate in theorem (\ref{Theorem - when it can be made cluster state by operating with 2 and 3 qubits gates}), also requires less resources since the alternative is to operate with three $CZ$ gates on the original one-dimensional clusters: we disconnect two adjacent qubits in one cluster by applying $CZ$ (since $(CZ)^2$ is the identity), and connect both to a third qubit from the second cluster by another two $CZ$ operations (one can even use only two $CZ$ gates, if there are three one-dimensional clusters).
+When $|n(b)|=2$, the requirement to use a two-qubit gate in theorem \ref{Theorem - when it can be made cluster state by operating with 2 and 3 qubits gates}, also requires less resources since the alternative to the fusion process is to operate with three $CZ$ gates on the original one-dimensional clusters: we disconnect two adjacent qubits in one cluster by applying $CZ$ (since $(CZ)^2$ is the identity), and connect both to a third qubit from the second cluster by another two $CZ$ operations (one can even use only two $CZ$ gates, if there are three one-dimensional clusters).